orientechnologies/orientdb-docs/internals/Network-Binary-Protocol.md

 ## REQUEST_RECORD_LOAD_IF_VERSION_NOT_LATEST

-Loads a record by [RecordID](../datamodeling/Concepts.md#RecordID), according to a [fetch plan](../java/Fetching-Strategies.md).
+Loads a record by [Record ID](../datamodeling/Concepts.md#record-id), according to a [fetch plan](../java/Fetching-Strategies.md).
 The record is only loaded if the persistent version is more recent of the version specified in the request.

 ```
 Request: (cluster-id:short)(cluster-position:long)(version:int)(fetch-plan:string)(ignore-cache:boolean)